-The Company has a history of operating losses, as of December 31, 2023, had accumulated deficit of \$323.8 million (December 31, 2022: \$320.6 million).
+The Company has a history of operating losses, as of December 31, 2024, had accumulated deficit of \$326.3 million (December 31, 2023: \$323.8 million).
 The ability of the Company to continue as a going concern is dependent on securing additional required financing through issuing additional equity, debt instruments, sale of Company assets, obtaining payments associated with a joint venture farm-out, or otherwise.
-Given the Company's capital commitment requirements outlined in Note 16 of the Consolidated Financial Statements, the Company would have challenges in meeting its operating requirements for the 12-month period from the balance sheet date.
+As a result, the Company does not have sufficient cash flow to meet its operating requirements for the 12 month period from the current date of its statement of financial position.
 While the Company has been successful in meeting its working capital requirements in the past, and although the Company believes in the viability of its strategy and that the actions presently being taken by Management will provide the best opportunity for the Company to continue as a going concern, there can be no assurances to that effect.
 As a result, there exist material uncertainties which cast significant doubt as to the Company's ability to continue as a going concern.
+The Company has implemented cost-saving measures, including the termination of leases and workforce reductions.
+Additionally, the Company is exploring further opportunities for additional reductions.